ibm-cloud-docs/vpc/file_storage_API_migration_mount_targets.md

 ```
 {: pre}

-This request lists a file share and mount targets, specifying API version `2023-05-30` or later.
+This request lists a file share and mount targets, specifying an API version `2023-05-30` or later.
 The path of the API request includes `/mount_targets`.

 ```sh
 curl -X GET \